MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 #### Sub-task 2:  Explore device and identity summary

-1. From the incident page, select the first alert **Suspicious URL clicked**.
+1. From the incident page, select the first alert **Suspicious RDP session**.

 1. Copilot  automatically generates an **Alert summary**, which provides a wealth of information for further analysis.
 For example, the summary identifies suspicious activity, it identifies data collection activities, credential access, malware, discovery activities, and more.